play 1 minute recap

 I cycled between rounds of feedback from design, product, and development at each stage and documented what was removed from MVP scope.

-As I moved through design options for each of these elements, I was challenged by balancing the needs of the existing user base with the desire to modernize the e-commerce experience to achieve parity with other leading travel brands.
 The majority of users were long-time, loyal customers who were accustomed to the existing experience, which, for better or worse, mirrored that of most legacy hotel companies.
 There was a sharp difference between these websites and the more robust experiences offered by online travel agencies (OTAs) such as Expedia or Booking.com.
 Our team struggled with where we should land between these two groups.

 As I explored options, I ruled out designs that deviated too far from industry standards.
 For example, in the page layout, I considered a design that showed a smaller map and full width-carousels of each search result.
 The idea was to keep key information (such as hotel name and price) sticky, while showcasing more photos from each hotel.
 Ultimately, we needed to follow industry conventions that we saw across a dozen+ competitors, and keep the search results looking like a stand-alone card.

-I'm not able to share a link to the live site or metrics due to an NDA, but please reach out to me for additional details.
 Serving as the UX lead through concepting, research, strategy, and design iterations was a fantastic learning experience.
 This work challenged me to consider the downstream effects of design decisions across a complex booking path and to manage competing priorities from client-side stakeholders.

 Some elements of collage images are courtesy of Lummi and Unsplash.